 He presented public lectures and panel discussions on “Green and Sustainable ideas for Australia” at events organized by Holcim Australia and held at Melbourne University, the University of New South Wales, Queensland University of Technology, and Curtin University in 2014.

 He provided the keynote address “Is ‘Green’ enough?
-Four Mindsets of Greening in Asia that are Becoming Barriers to Sustainability” at the LafargeHolcim Awards 2011 ceremony for region Asia Pacific, held in Singapore.
-He participated in the Concluding Debate at the 4th International Forum on “Economy of Sustainable Construction” held in Mumbai, India in April 2013.
+Four Mindsets of Greening in Asia that are Becoming Barriers to Sustainability” at the LafargeHolcim Awards 2011 ceremony for region Asia Pacific, held in Singapore and participated in the Concluding Debate at the 4th International Forum “Economy of Sustainable Construction” in Mumbai (2013).

-Nirmal Kishnani was a member of the LafargeHolcim Awards jury for Asia Pacific in 2017, and will be Head of the jury for region Asia Pacific in 2020.
+Nirmal Kishnani was a member of the LafargeHolcim Awards jury for region Asia Pacific in 2017, and will be Head of the jury for region Asia Pacific in 2020.